dev-kanishk/FTlabs_task/README.md

 ## Database Models used

 Users:<br/>
-User models is extention of AbstractUser model. <br/>
+User models is an extention of AbstractUser model. <br/>
 Having additional Fields as follow <br/>
 * id as primary key
 * real_name simple character feild of max length 100